|1. Grave:||Amara War Cemetery||XIII. J. 12.|

 Awards & Titles:

-Family :Son of Mortimer Heffernan, of Lowesgreen, Fethard, Co.
-Tipperary, husband of Edith Heffernan, of 7, Brunswick Rd., Hove, Brighton.
+Family :Born Tullamaine, co.
+Tipperary, Ireland, son of Mortimer Heffernan, of Lowesgreen, Fethard, Co.
+Tipperary and Bridget I (nee Carew).
+Husband of Edith M.J.
+Heffernan (nee Close), of 7, Brunswick Rd., Hove, Brighton.
+Married at Allahabad, Ireland?

 At the outbreak of war the British, together with Indian troops, resolved to protect oil supply in the region by occupying the area around Basra at Abadan.
 This evolved into a series of campaigns towards Baghdad against the Turkish forces as Mesopotamia (modern Iraq) was part of the Ottoman Empire.
 Meetings in late 1914 and into 1915 led the Viceroy and Indian government at Simla to reconsider the limited involvement of troops and they decided to order further advances with a view to securing the Shatt-al-Hai, a canal connecting the Tigris and Euphrates river and potentially capturing Baghdad.
 The British government disagreed and wished to conserve forces for the Western front.
 The Viceroy was given permission to act as it wished, but told in no uncertain terms that no reinforcements should be expected.